dhruvtv/copylinkaddress/README.md

 5. Start using it!

-### Note:
+### Known Issue:

-The extension doesn't accurately work with dynamically generated links as of now.
+The extension doesn't accurately work with dynamically generated links in some sites, due to a jQuery/Chrome issue.

-Please stick to using it with static links (i.e. ones created at page load).
+A prominent example is the Google home page (www.google.com).
+Here is a workaround:
+1. Perform a Google search.
+2. Once the search results are displayed, navigate to Image search (by clicking 'Images' on top).
+3. Navigate back to regular search, and the extension now works.

+(To spot the pages it won't work, look for the warning "Resource interpreted as <something> but transferred with MIME type <something else>" in the Chrome Javascript console.